AtticFantastic/mainflux-lite/README.md

 If you are new to Go, more information about setting-up environment and fetching Mainflux Lite code can be found [here](https://github.com/Mainflux/mainflux-lite/blob/master/doc/install.md).

 ### Docker
+> Not currently functional - we need to add MQTT broker.
+Please use Go binary for now

 Running Mainflux Lite in a Docker container is equally trivial:
 ```
 wget https://raw.githubusercontent.com/Mainflux/mainflux-lite/master/docker-compose.yml